spireglobal/maritime/sample_code/python/vessels_v2_graphql/README.md

 ### Create a new query
 1. Create a text file (file with .txt extension)
 2. Write a query.
 Use the samples as a guide.
-Also see the important note regarding ```metadata``` above
+Also see the important note regarding ```pageInfo``` above
 3. Edit the ```settings.yaml``` file and add the name of the file you created after ```name_of_gql_query_file```

 For example: